Argentina has ratified the WIPO conventions applicable to online content and practices. However, enforcement of these conventions is weak.

 - That the right to terminate the agreement is waived after provision of the content

-Furthermore, pursuant to Dutch consumer law, a subscription for online content may not exceed one year.
+Furthermore, pursuant to Dutch consumer law, a subscription for online content set out in general terms and conditions may not exceed one year.
 After such term, the subscription can be terminated with one month's notice period.

 An Internet service provider does not infringe copyright merely because a consumer uses the Internet services of the provider in infringing the copyright or merely because the Internet service provider knows of the infringement from information received as a result of enforcement action taken pursuant to the Copyright Act 1994.
 However, in some cases injunctive relief is still available against the provider.